dialex/start-testing/docs/concepts/purpose.md

 - using both tools and direct interaction with the product to question and evaluate its behaviours and states.
 - exploring products deeply, imaginatively, and suspiciously, to help find problems that threaten value.
 - performing actual and thought experiments on products and ideas to identify problems and risks.
-- thinking critically and skeptically about products and ideas around them, with the goal of not being fooled.
+- thinking critically and skeptically when thinking about products and ideas around them, with the goal of not being fooled.
 - evaluating a product by learning about it through exploration, experimentation, observation and inference.

 ### What testing is not